-- (1) The Board shall meet at least once each calendar month, unless canceled by the Board, its Chairperson, or the Director of Community and Economic Development. - (2) The Board shall keep minutes of its proceedings, indicating the attendance of each member, and the decision on every item. - (3) Three members shall constitute a quorum.
-Each decision of the Board must be approved by a majority vote of the members present at a meeting in which a quorum is in attendance and voting. - (4) The Director of Community and Economic Development, or designee, shall serve as staff to the Board.
+(1) The Board shall meet at least once each calendar month, unless canceled by the Board, its Chairperson, or the Director of Community and Economic Development.

+(2) The Board shall keep minutes of its proceedings, indicating the attendance of each member, and the decision on every item.

+(3) Three members shall constitute a quorum.
+Each decision of the Board must be approved by a majority vote of the members present at a meeting in which a quorum is in attendance and voting.

+(4) The Director of Community and Economic Development, or designee, shall serve as staff to the Board.

-- (e) General responsibilities include but are not limited to: - (1) To elect a Chair and Vice-Chair. - (2) To sit as the Village's Local Planning Agency. - (3) To hear and recommend approval, denial or modifications to annexation and contraction (de-annexation) applications. - (4) To hear and recommend approval, denial or modifications to comprehensive plan text or map amendments. - (5) To hear and recommend approval, denial or modifications to land development regulations text or map (rezone) amendments. - (6) To hear and recommend approval, denial or modifications to subdivisions, minor replat, and dedication and vacation of right-of-way. - (7) To hear and recommend approval, denial or modifications to major site plans. - (8) To hear and recommend approval, denial or modifications to development agreements and amendments to development agreements. - (9) To hear and decide appeals of an administrative decision of the Director of Community and Economic Development or designee regarding: - a.
-Administrative Site Plan - b.
-Administrative Variance - c.
-Certificate of Use - d.
-Any development permit - e.
-Interpretation of the Code - (10) To hear and approve, approve with conditions, or deny non-administrative variances from the terms of the Code. - (11) To hear and approve, approve with conditions, or deny Special Exception requests. - (12) To review and make Vested Rights determinations. - (13) When reviewing rezoning and comprehensive plan amendments, a representative of the school district appointed to the LPA by the school board shall participate as a nonvoting member when the LPA considers those items that would, if approved, increase residential density on the property that is the subject of the application.
+(e) General responsibilities include but are not limited to:

+(1) To elect a Chair and Vice-Chair.

+(2) To sit as the Village's Local Planning Agency.

+(3) To hear and recommend approval, denial or modifications to annexation and contraction (de-annexation) applications.

+(4) To hear and recommend approval, denial or modifications to comprehensive plan text or map amendments.

+(5) To hear and recommend approval, denial or modifications to land development regulations text or map (rezone) amendments.

+(6) To hear and recommend approval, denial or modifications to subdivisions, minor replat, and dedication and vacation of right-of-way.

+(7) To hear and recommend approval, denial or modifications to major site plans.

+(8) To hear and recommend approval, denial or modifications to development agreements and amendments to development agreements.

+(9) To hear and decide appeals of an administrative decision of the Director of Community and Economic Development or designee regarding:

+- a.
+Administrative Site Plan

+- b.
+Administrative Variance

+- c.
+Certificate of Use

+- d.
+Any development permit

+- e.
+Interpretation of the Code

+- f.
+Minor Administrative Site Plan

+(10) To hear and approve, approve with conditions, or deny non-administrative variances from the terms of the Code.

+(11) To hear and approve, approve with conditions, or deny Special Exception requests.

+(12) To hear and approve, approve with conditions, or deny Conditional Use requests.

+(123) To review and make Vested Rights determinations.

+(134) When reviewing rezoning and comprehensive plan amendments, a representative of the school district appointed to the LPA by the school board shall participate as a nonvoting member when the LPA considers those items that would, if approved, increase residential density on the property that is the subject of the application.